minus5/examples-services/README.md

 <img src="./images/nsq.png" height=220/>

 Services are not in any way aware of other services in the system.
-For that reason message producers are unable to choose which service should receive messages being send.
+Message producers are unable to choose which service should receive messages being send.
 Instead they use various **routing** algorithms.

 Message routing in NSQ is organised around *topics* and *channels*: